AdobeDocs/commerce-admin.en/help/stores-purchase/credit-memo-create.md

    - To send an email notification to the customer, select the **Email Copy of Credit Memo** checkbox.

-   - To include the comments you have entered in the email, select the **Append Comments** checkbox.
+   - To include the comments that you have entered in the email, select the **Append Comments** checkbox.

       The status of a credit memo notification appears in the completed credit memo next to the credit memo number.